laurentbarraud/wpf-chat-server/README.md

 ### Download
 Go to the [Releases](../../releases) section.
-Provided as a ZIP archive with compiled executables, compatible with Windows 7 and above (x64).

-A few pages of technical documentation is available [here](/docs/ChatClient-documentation.pdf).
+A few pages of technical documentation are available [here](/docs/ChatClient-documentation.pdf).